 When you're working on a document or other computer file, you can always save it to your computer's hard drive.
 Sometimes, you may want to bring your file with you and open it on a different computer.
 In this lesson, we'll talk about two ways to save your files so you can access them from almost anywhere.

-Flash drives and the cloud can also be used to back up your files.
+USB drives and the cloud can also be used to back up your files.
 To learn more, check out our lesson on Backing Up Your Files.

 Once you've connected a flash drive, you can work with it just like any other folder on your computer, including moving and deleting files.